Zeldean/Vhalus-Codex/README.md

 # Vhalus-Codex 📜🌌

 Welcome to the **Vhalus-Codex** repository, the comprehensive guide to the world of **Vhalus**.
-This is a living document that contains lore, history, magic systems, and much more about the rich and ever-evolving realm of Vhalus.
-Whether you're a writer, game designer, or just a fan of expansive fantasy worlds, this codex is for you.
+This living document contains lore, history, magic systems, and much more about the rich and ever-evolving realm of Vhalus.
+Whether you're a writer, game designer, or fan of expansive fantasy worlds, this codex is for you.

 ## Overview 🧭